Sieep-Coding/notezone/README.md

 ![](https://github.com/Sieep-Coding/notetaking-app-electron/blob/main/assets/imgs/notezone.png) - Take Notes Quickly and Easily 📑
 ========

 NoteZone is a modern and intuitive note-taking application built with Electron, HTML, CSS, and JavaScript.

+Notes are stored locally ONLY!

 It provides a user-friendly interface for creating, editing, and managing notes and reminders, along with various customization options for an enhanced user experience.